-The Center for Justice Research works directly with politicians and lawmakers to create a more equitable criminal justice system for everyone.
+The Center for Justice Research works directly with policy makers, practitioners and community groups to create a more equitable criminal justice system for everyone.

-Our data-driven research and culturally responsive solutions to complex systemic issues within America’s criminal justice system is seen, heard and examined by influential policymakers.
+Our data-driven research and culturally responsive solutions to complex systemic issues within America’s criminal justice system is seen, heard and examined by decision-makers.

-We believe our criminal justice system should be equitable, and that resources should be focused on rehabilitation and health, as opposed to mass incarceration and over policing.
+We believe our criminal justice system should be equitable, and that resources should be focused on rehabilitation and health, as opposed to over-policing and mass incarceration.

-CJR advocates for reimagining the police in a manner that works with vulnerable communities, and focuses on public safety instead of incarceration.
-Some of CJR’s work involving police accountability include:
+CJR advocates for reimagining the police in a manner that works with vulnerable communities, and focuses on public health instead of social control.
+Some of CJR’s work involving police reforms include:

-- Our National Police Reform Advisory Group consists of justice experts from around the country together for one collective to serve as technical advisors on police reform, assisting with research and program approach to police reform.
+- Our National Police Reform Advisory Group consisting of justice experts who serve as our technical advisors on research and programmatic needs.

-- CJR is releasing Police Reform Action Briefs, with our first one calling for a national ban on police chokeholds.
+- A series of Police Reform Action Briefs, with our first one calling for a national ban on police chokeholds.
 More Action Briefs will be released with reforms calling for a national database tracking police misconduct; more training for police, and reallocating police funds.

 Cash bail disproportionately punishes Blacks, the poor and various communities of color, incarcerating hundreds of thousands of vulnerable people for nonviolent crimes.
 An estimated 465,000 people are incarcerated pretrial because they are unable to pay a cash bond, which can lead to joblessness, homelessness, and a cascade of other issues as those who cannot make bail await trial.